ggrrll/hop_suiss_ada_project/README.md

 * [ranking parsing](3-ranking_parsing/parsing_datasport.ipynb) :

-> From every url found in `links2runs.csv`, get all the information about every
+> From every url found in `links2runs.csv`, we get all information about every
-> specific race, that is all the information about every runner : name, age,
+>  race, namely the information on each runner: name, age,
 > category, ranking, pace, etc. Note that given the way Datasport displays
-> things, this is not an easy step :grin:
+> his records, the parsing step was quite non trivial.
 >
 > Results :
 > * [`pickle`](https://drive.google.com/file/d/0BypxDaHZHjhfYTBsMGM2WVlFdkU/view) (temporarily hosted on Google Drive)

 * [weather](4-weather/weather_utils.py) :

-> From `links2runs.csv` consider every date and place and (try to) find the corresponding
+> From `links2runs.csv` we consider every date and place and search for the corresponding
-> weather and temperature in order to do performance analysis with respect to the
+> weather and temperature in order to investigate correlation between the runners' performances and the
 > weather/temperature.
-Due to the API used, such information for races older than
+> Due to the API used, such weather information for races older than
 > July 2008 is not available.
 >
 > Results :